Bella Figlia’s “New Form” Music Video Premiere

 What inspired you to start Wick Monet?

 I had been working with a few filmmakers, and I was trying to progress their careers.
 Helping produce films, just getting equipment to make sure that they're good, and I was just like, what do I really want?
 I really want a space, I want a gallery.
 It was just an abstract idea, and then my friend Darius invited me to Mexico to hang out with friends, so we went down there, and we went to the city of Oaxaca.
 We went to a place called San Jose Pacifica or Pacifico, and then we went to some beach town, I forget the name, but it was in the beach town at the beach that I had a moment of enlightenment.
 I had like, $200 between me and Darius, and I was just looking at him, and Darius was getting his PhD in medical anthropology, he was getting his master's in public health, he learned Arabic just for his program and lived in Jordan a few times, living and working in refugee camps, and I was just looking at him I was like, God, why is he so brave?
 And as I'm looking at him, he's fighting waves in the water, and I'm just on the coast, and it just came to a point of, why am I being a coward?
 I want to help people.
 I want to work in art.
 What is stopping me?
 At that point, I just made the decision, I wanted to work at this.
 So as soon as I got back to Pittsburgh, I started writing a business plan.
 Then two weeks into writing the business plan, I was looking for spaces just to say, you know, in five years, what will this space cost me?
-Then I found this place in Shadyside for a price that I could afford, and I just jumped at it, and a week later, I signed the lease, and then Wic Monet had a building.
-So, yeah, that's the story.
+Then I found this place in Shadyside for a price that I could afford, and I just jumped at it, and a week later, I signed the lease, and then Wick Monet had a building.
+That's the PG story.

 How has Wick Monet integrated itself into the local community and the Pittsburgh arts scene, and how do artists approach you to be a part of the gallery?